 The Australian Society of Travel Writers Incorporated (ASTW) is the most highly respected travel media body in Australia.
 Founded in 1975 and incorporated in 2011, it is a not-for-profit organisation dedicated to promoting ethical and honest travel, and the unbiased reporting of it.
-On a day-to-day basis, the ASTW is run by an elected committee and a salaried Secretariat.
+On a day-to-day basis, the ASTW is run by an elected Board and a salaried Secretariat.

 Chances are if you’ve enjoyed a recent travel story, and perhaps ogled a gorgeous travel photograph, it’s been the work of an ASTW member.
 Our members’ work appears regularly in major newspapers, magazines and websites across Australia and all over the world.